JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ### Eventing C example

 This one required a bit of work.
 Originally I just tried putting some threads on the problem without building a legible abstraction.
 The main execution was done on a single thread but the way file memory was managed some terrible performance was created due to the inefficiencies of the threading and mutexes required.
 In the end I scrapped that [implemenation](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/async-c/main.c).
 Eventually I got to a much more [stable version](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/event-c/main.c) that had a proper dynamically sizing thread pool and predicable event loop.
+Now as I mentioned before the file APIs provided are a bit akward so its not a perfect event loop.
+In this case the implementation looks more like a managed thread pool to read files and an event loop that dispatches work to the thread pool while doing all of the processing work on a single thread in a loop.

 The main event loop ended up being similar to this.